cms-sw/cmssw/DQMServices/DQMGUI/README.md

 ### Cache bypass and invalidation

-Archive and samples API endpoints support `notOlderThan` to bypass the cache. `notOlderThan` is UTC timestamp in seconds and can be provided as a URL argument.
+Archive, samples, datasets search and latest runs API endpoints support `notOlderThan` to bypass the cache. `notOlderThan` is UTC timestamp in seconds and can be provided as a URL argument.
 Cached value will be returned only if it was cached after `notOlderThan`.
 Otherwise, cached value will be invalidated and new value will be fetched.

+### Other API endpoints

+#### Returns last 100 dataset names matching search keyword

+`/api/v1/datasets?search=StreamExpress`

+Supports `notOlderThan` parameter to bypass the cache.

+#### Returns 100 latest runs

+`/api/v1/latest_runs`

+Supports `notOlderThan` parameter to bypass the cache.

 ## Getting DQMIO files